 Note: this is a pre-publication draft of a paper submitted to Futures.
 Details of the final published version will be added in due course.

 How ‘Development’ Promotes Redundant Visions: The Case of the Queens Wharf Casino Project, Brisbane

 ‘Development’ is a term freighted with divergent meanings.
 To many it has positive connotations and is often linked with other contested terms such as ‘growth’ and ‘prosperity.’
 But there is a dark side to development – at least as it is being practiced in and around Brisbane where it seems to denote ruthless ‘urban infill’ and the endless replication of poorly-conceived and badly constructed high rise buildings.
 Very, very few of these projects are being built with an eye to the future or the challenges and changes that it has in store.
 In other words much of what is currently called ‘development’ is based on redundant thinking, questionable values and what I argue in this paper are redundant visions.
 The Queen’s Wharf project now under way is perhaps one of the most perverse examples of this unfortunate trend.
 Whatever Brisbane ‘needs’ it is arguably NOT another casino placed in the heart of the government district and surrounded by one of the most tasteless and ill-conceived mega-developments ever undertaken.
-So in writing this article I tried to dig under the surface of the glossy advertising campaign to try and find out what is really going on.
-The paper was published in the Journal of Futures Studies 21, 1, 2016 pp 77-84.
-The abstract is below.
+So in writing this article I tried to dig under the surface of the glossy advertising campaign to discover what was really going on.

 Academic Publishing in Transition: the Case of Foresight